ice-bergtech/kr8/docs/components/nativefuncs.md

 Templates the passed in input `str` using the json string `config`.
 Config is unmarshaled into a json object and passed to the template engine.
-The template engine used is sprig.
+The template engine used is sprig - [Template Documentation](https://masterminds.github.io/sprig/).
 The resulting string is returned.

 Usage: